top of page

 • Tours including tastings

 We eventually booked with Latteria LaGrande for all of the above, their availability on our timetable, and online presence.
-This tour, unfortunately, does not include a visit with the cows.
+This tour, unfortunately, does not include a visit with the cows, but it didn't matter once we saw the value of what we paid for.

 The cheese factory tour, I think, is by far the coolest of the three, for its uniqueness in seeing the cheese preparation.
 From vats of milk see the cheesecloth process, the curdling process, and eventually the maturing (and then the sampling!) processes.